Learn

 Browser extensions can help you save while you shop online, even during the biggest sales of the year.

-Try decluttering
+Try Decluttering

 Taking inventory of what you already own can make for powerful defense against overspending online.
 When you know what you have, it's easier to resist the urge to buy.

 To refresh your memory on your current holdings, start with your kitchen, clothing, and linens.
 Spend an afternoon sorting through everything you own in those spaces.
 By going through each of these three key areas, you can gain a clear picture of what's hiding in the backs of drawers and cabinets.
 You can also rediscover old favorites you'd forgotten about and make a donations pile for items that have lost their luster.
-Whatever the outcome, you'll have a cleaner, more organized home and a firm grasp on what you don't need to buy.
+Whatever the outcome, you'll have a cleaner, more organized home and a firm grasp on what you don't need — and don't need — to buy.

-Try a browser extension for savings
+Try a Browser Extension for Savings

 If your goal is to save money when you shop, why not make it effortless?
-There are several browser extensions2 you can use in your preferred internet browser to help you save while shopping online.
+There are several browser extensions3 you can use in your preferred internet browser to help you save while shopping online.
 These easy-to-install tools can do everything from giving you coupon codes to alerting you when you can buy the same item for less at another retailer.
 Some also have built-in rewards programs that you can use for cash back or points that can be redeemed for gift cards.

-Set a budget
+Set a Budget

-Of course, there's always room for a treat with your "fun money."
 Your budget can motivate you to be more selective in your discretionary spending while still giving you room to treat yourself.

 Retailers are great about giving you several ways to pay, including branded credit cards or in-house financing.
 But just because you can finance a purchase doesn't mean it's a good idea.